 SAP HANA Platform vs. Disk-Based Database with In-Memory Cache

-YES - Because SAP HANA is designed to manage data in-memory.
+YES - SAP HANA stores data in memory first.

 Disk-Based Database with In-Memory Cache

 NO - All data is on the disk by default.

 Disk-based databases are architected to manage data on disk and use add-on in-memory caches to selectively accelerate access to portions of data.
 To accelerate applications, DBAs identify what data to accelerate and ensure it is duplicated in the appropriate in-memory cache.
 Additionally they maintain indexes and other data structures to ensure that performance of both transactional and analytical workloads is acceptable.
 The task is